Adnanosman9/Smart-Gloves/app/README.md

 ## Overview

-This is the central "brain" of the SIGNO project.
-It connects via **Bluetooth Low Energy (BLE)** to both the left and right gloves, processes sensor data streaming at 20Hz, and uses a pre-trained ML model to translate Bangladeshi Sign Language (BdSL) into spoken audio in real-time.
+This is the app that ties the whole SIGNO project together.
+It connects to both gloves over BLE, pulls in sensor data at 20Hz, runs it through an ML model, and speaks out the translated BdSL sign — all in real-time.

 > [!TIP]
 > **Just want to use the app?**